jc2554/ECE3400-team7/docs/milestone2.md

 To accomplish to goal of identifying different frequencies, it was decided that a visual cue in the form of an LED would work nicely.
 The code from lab2 was modified slightly to drive the following cicuit.

 ![](./image/milestone2/modcir.png)
-[![treasure detection video](./image/milestone2/2_1.JPG)](https://youtu.be/9iJFbW3Qb2s)
+The demonstration of the capabilities of the Treasure Detection subsystem can be seen below [![treasure detection video](./image/milestone2/2_1.JPG)](https://youtu.be/9iJFbW3Qb2s) As opposed to the test during lab 2, the treasure was held at a distance of 8 cm.

 #### Wall Detection